Yoav666s/dnd-wiki/collections/_monsters/nornfeld/silentspire-manor/shael.md

 xp: 200
 proficiency_bonus: "+2"
 traits: |
-  **Innate Spellcasting.** Shael's innate spellcasting ability is Charisma (spell save DC 14).
-Shael can innately cast the following spells, requiring no material components:

-  At will: druidcraft, shillelagh

-  3/day each: entangle, goodberry

-  1/day each: barkskin, pass without trace

   **Magic Resistance.** Shael has advantage on saving throws against spells and other magical effects.

   **Speak with Beasts and Plants.** Shael can communicate with beasts and plants as if they shared a language.